blprentice/mod12_UFOs/README.md

 Including a submission form at the bottom of the page would make it easier for those who believe they have witnessed a UFO to get their sighting recorded on the website.

 Secondly, the site could still use some sprucing up in terms of design.
 There is a fairly large amount of wasted space, especially at the top left of the page.
 Further CSS styling could help with that.

+## Acknowledgments
+I received extensive tutoring from TA Mitchell Stone for this Challenge.